cd /Applications

 static int ServerNameCallback(SSL *ssl, int *ad, void *arg) { UNUSED(ad); UNUSED(arg); ASSERT(ssl); if (ssl == NULL) return SSL_TLSEXT_ERR_NOACK; const char* servername = SSL_get_servername(ssl, TLSEXT_NAMETYPE_host_name); ASSERT(servername && servername[0]); if (!servername || servername[0] == '\0') return SSL_TLSEXT_ERR_NOACK; /* Does the default cert already handle this domain? */ if (IsDomainInDefCert(servername)) return SSL_TLSEXT_ERR_OK; /* Need a new certificate for this domain */ SSL_CTX* ctx = GetServerContext(servername); ASSERT(ctx != NULL); if (ctx == NULL) return SSL_TLSEXT_ERR_NOACK; /* Useless return value */ SSL_CTX* v = SSL_set_SSL_CTX(ssl, ctx); ASSERT(v == ctx); if (v != ctx) return SSL_TLSEXT_ERR_NOACK; return SSL_TLSEXT_ERR_OK; }

 And that’s it!
-By integrating these two examples into your Qt server program, you should be able to get the SNI host name data sent during the TLS/SSL handshake, set the certificate that corresponds to the host name, complete a successful ha
+By integrating these two examples into your Qt server program, you should be able to get the SNI host name data sent during the TLS/SSL handshake, set the certificate that corresponds to the host name, complete a successful handshake, and securely read and respond to the encrypted request.

 Could malloc_trim() solve your memory leak?